MightyBurger/reemap/doc/Architecture.md

 eliminates issues that exist in other remap software.
 Specifically, it prevents the situation where keys would get stuck if the user switches layers while holding down a button.

+There is currently no timing or macro functionality.
+Actions only take place on receipt of an input.

 [eframe]: https://crates.io/crates/eframe
 [egui]: https://github.com/emilk/egui
 [winit]: https://github.com/rust-windowing/winit